-Have you created your digital strategy space in this (newly created) digital world?
+Have you created your digital strategy space in this (newly created) digital world yet?

-However, a robust digital strategy planning is needed for your business to survive in this highly competitive online marketplace.
-Remember that to transform and maximize your business success in the digital arena it would take more than just creating your own online space.
+Remember that to transform and maximize your business’ effeorts and become successful in the digital arena it will take you more than just creating your own online space.

-Keep reading to really understand the importance of it.
+Keep reading to really understand what I am saying.

 Wikipedia describes “digital strategy” as: a form of strategic management and a business answer or response to a digital question, often best addressed as part of an overall business strategy.